zenovak/zenovak.github.io/_posts/2023-11-10-android-rest-api.md

 ---
 ## Using Retrofit

-There are 3 components you need to facilitate an effective commuinication:
+There are 3 components you need to facilitate an effective communication:
 - Retrofit Instance
 - Interface
 - Model class